Zhihan1996/Cluster_Initialization/README.md

 ## 3. Create conda environment for Python

+- Connect to the container

 - Download anaconda and install it

   ```
   wget https://repo.anaconda.com/archive/Anaconda3-2019.03-Linux-x86_64.sh
   sh Anaconda3-2019.03-Linux-x86_64.sh
   ```

+- For "Do you wish the installer to initialize Anaconda3 by running conda init?" type "yes".
+Then exit and login again, you will be able to call "conda" command

 - Create a virtual environment and activate it